mondeja/leptos-i18n/README.md

 # leptos-i18n

-This is currently a research project to provide an internationalization framework for [Leptos](https://docs.rs/leptos).
+This is currently a research project to provide internationalization solutions for [Leptos](https://docs.rs/leptos).
 See the examples for the current state of the project.

 ## Examples